We tested 15 micro-task apps to find which ones actually pay fairly for small tasks. See which are worth your time and which to avoid.

 Payout: typically gift cards with minimums.

 Why it can work: good if you already visit participating stores.
 Avoid extra trips purely for points.
+For more store visit options, see our guide to store visit apps.

 4. Receipt Hog